Bodigrim/bitvec/README.md

 * As a 64k-long unboxed `Vector Bool`, implementing union as `zipWith (||)`.
 * As a 64k-long unboxed `Vector Bit`, implementing union as `zipBits (.|.)`.

-When the `libgmp` flag is enabled, according to our benchmarks (see `bench` folder), the union of `Vector Bit` evaluates 24x-36x faster than the union of not-too-sparse `IntSet`s and stunningly outperforms `Vector Bool` by 500x-1000x.
+When the `simd` flag is enabled, according to our benchmarks (see `bench` folder), the union of `Vector Bit` evaluates 34x-58x faster than the union of not-too-sparse `IntSet`s and stunningly outperforms `Vector Bool` by 1000x-2000x.

 ## Binary polynomials